tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

 ## Taking a deeper look

 The `IdleTimeout` for the session is a sliding timeout, so in order for the session to not expire after 20 minutes, something must be hitting the application within those 20 minutes, right?
 So, we did a little experiment.
 Make a request to the application to initiate a session, wait longer than 20 minutes and see if the session expired.
-It did not 😥
+Guess what!
+It did not expire 😥

 This is both good and bad.
 Good that we can reproduce the issue, bad that its not working as intended, *although some people could view it differently* 👀